'Sister' Mayawati condoles Lalji Tandon's death | Headlines

 BSP president Mayawati on Tuesday condoled the demise of Madhya Pradesh governor Lalji Tandon, saying he was a very cultured and social person.
 Tandon died at a hospital here early Tuesday morning.
 He was 85.

-Raksha Bandhan is a festival to celebrate any brother-sister like the relationship in which sisters tie a talisman, or amulet, called the 'rakhi', around the wrists of their brothers, symbolically protecting them.
+Raksha Bandhan is a festival to celebrate any brother-sister like a relationship in which sisters tie a talisman, or amulet, called the 'rakhi', around the wrists of their brothers, symbolically protecting them.

 - READ MORE ON: